 A dynamic new farming project called Esopus Agricultural Center, developed by Northeast Farm Access, LLC, and funded by 12 individual impact investors, closed in August 2016 on its first 214-acre parcel, just off Ulster Avenue in Ulster.
-The historic former Chambers Farm will become the anchor location of the Esopus Agricultural Center, LLC, envisioned to include multiple area properties.
-The project immediately drew praise from local officials.
+The plan for the historic former Chambers Farm immediately drew praise from local officials.

-Four experienced farmer-lessees (detailed below), each attracted by the stability of 30-year leases, were on the land by September 2016.
+Four experienced farmer-lessees, each attracted by the stability of 30-year leases, were on the land by September 2016.
+As of 2018 growing season, two of those have expanded, and two new farms have replaced the other former lessees.

-The Esopus center is the third NEFA effort in the Hudson Valley in as many years, joining Copake (founded 2014, 192 acres, four farmer-lessees) and Chester (2015, 270 acres, five lessees).
+The Chambers Farm acquisition was the third such NEFA effort in the Hudson Valley in as many years, joining Copake (founded 2014, 192 acres) and Chester (2015, 270 acres).
 All NEFA centers adhere to organic-management practices.

 NEFA’s innovative model identifies and acquires prime farmland, using funds from impact investments—commitments intended to generate a measurable social and/or environmental benefit along with a financial return.
 In collaboration with Scenic Hudson Land Trust Inc., the largest environmental group focused on the Hudson River Valley, easements providing perpetual conservation are developed on each NEFA property, so that it can transition to a forever farm.

-“As someone born and raised on a farm, I understand how important local farms are to our county’s economy,” said Ulster County Executive Mike Hein.
+“As someone born and raised on a farm, I understand how important local farms are to our county’s economy,” said Ulster County Executive Mike Hein at the time of the Chambers closing.
 “It’s exciting to see new investment and creative new farm business models taking root here, and I’m thrilled to welcome Northeast Farm Access to Ulster County.

 “To ensure local farming continues to thrive, we need projects like the Esopus Agricultural Center,” Hein added.
 “Through NEFA’s efforts, experienced farmers can grow or expand sustainable farm businesses, which in turn will contribute to our communities by adding jobs, providing access to healthy food, and protecting our County’s natural and scenic resources.”

-The Center’s first parcel is uniquely situated between a diversity of natural habitats and intensive human development.
+The Chambers Farm is uniquely situated between a diversity of natural habitats and intensive human development.
 The large, flat expanse of organically certified prime Unadilla, Scio, Raynham and Tioga soils, plus tracts of woodland, are set in a peri-urban environment; neighbors include a senior housing complex, shopping center, golf course, single-family homes—even the Thruway.
 Just as surprising are the adjacent natural habitats, including the Esopus Creek, mature forest, wetlands, agricultural margins, and Bear Cat Kill.

 “Besides its obvious potential to create tons of fresh, clean, local food, and allow our farmers to grow their businesses,” said Bob Bernstein, NEFA founder and managing director, “we’re most excited about the potential for becoming a hub of the community in other ways—as an experiential farm-park on the edge of the city.
 NEFA is committed to enhancing both the natural and social ecology of the area around each of its centers.”

-The Esopus Agricultural Center’s playing field will continue to welcome public use; some two miles of bike and walking farm paths in and around the center will also invite engagement.
-Native-plant insectary strips abuzz with pollinators (part of NEFA’s larger Northeast Agroecology Program);, a nonprofit educational center alive with farm-based learning opportunities, and more are planned, Bernstein added.
+Native-plant insectary strips abuzz with pollinators (part of NEFA’s larger Northeast Agroecology Program); a nonprofit educational center alive with farm-based learning opportunities, and more are planned, Bernstein added.
+(Above photo, farmers and friends sowing buckwheat in one reclaimed field, spring 2018.)

 “We at the Kingston Land Trust are very excited to learn of the purchase of the Chambers Farm,” said Kevin McEvoy, Vice Chair of Kingston Land Trust Inc. “The farmlands in the Esopus Creek plain surrounding Kingston have a long and productive history, which was key to the early economic development of the area.
 Bringing agriculture back to this site, which is in close proximity to urbanized areas, is consistent with the strategic goals of our organization and promises to be a key component to sustainable economic activity going forward.”